cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

 # Changlog

+## 2025-08-01

+* Fully tested USB and BT support for PlayStation 4 controller.
+Many third-party PS4 compatible controllers will be detected but are untested.
+* Move to pico-sdk 2.2.0

 ## 2025-07-17